CleverTap/clevertap-android-sdk/README.md

          implementation "androidx.core:core:1.9.0"
          implementation "com.google.firebase:firebase-messaging:23.0.6"
-         implementation "com.google.android.gms:play-services-ads:22.3.0" // Required only if you enable Google ADID collection in the SDK (turned off by default). implementation "com.android.installreferrer:installreferrer:2.2" // Mandatory for v3.6.4 and above }
+         implementation "com.google.android.gms:play-services-ads:22.3.0" // Required only if you enable Google ADID collection in the SDK (turned off by default).
+     }
 ```